 Treatment of paranoid personality disorder can be very effective in controlling the paranoia but is difficult because the person may be suspicious of the doctor.
 Without treatment this disorder will be chronic.
 Medications and therapy are common and effective approaches to alleviating the disorder.

-Psychotherapy is the most promising method of treatment for Paranoid Personality Disorder.
-People afflicted with this disorder have deep foundational problems that necessitate intense therapy.
-A confident therapist-client relationship offers the most benefit to people with the disorder, yet is extremely difficult to establish due to the dramatic skepticism of patients with this condition.
+Psychotherapy is the most promising method of treatment for paranoid personality disorder.
+People with this disorder often have deep-rooted problems with interpersonal functioning that necessitate intense therapy.
+A strong therapist-client relationship offers the most benefit to people with the disorder, yet is extremely difficult to establish due to the dramatic skepticism of patients with this condition.
 People with paranoid personality disorder rarely initiate treatment and often terminate it prematurely.
 Likewise, building therapist-client trust requires care and is complicated to maintain even after a confidence level has been founded.
 Most patients with this disorder experience symptoms for the duration of their lifetime and require consistent therapy.